Call Mon-Sun:

 What is Trintellix?

 Trintellix© is a relatively new serotonergic antidepressant that was approved in 2013 for the treatment of adult major depression disorder.
-Perhaps because its functional profile and mechanism of action are still unknown, the WHO decided to refer to it as an “other,” “novel,” or “atypical” antidepressant, while the FDA opted to classify Trintellix as an SSRI.1,2 There are both similarities and differences between Trintellix and other depression medicines classified as SSRIs.
+As Trintellix’s functional profile and mechanism of action are still unknown, the WHO classified it as an “other,” “novel,” or “atypical” antidepressant, while the FDA opted to classify Trintellix as an SSRI.1,2 There are both similarities and differences between Trintellix and other depression medicines classified as SSRIs.

 Is Trintellix (vortioxetine) hard to get off of?